-- Each Level of Fundations has a teacher's manual for its year-long curriculum, with a detailed scope and sequence for all units. - Each day has a lesson plan roadmap with a comprehensive two-page presentation, including a quick-glance for the day's activities as well as teacher and student material needs. - A companion website provides teachers with additional resources and support, including printable material, animations and video demonstrations, and discussion boards. - Program manipulatives ensure all skills and concepts are taught and reinforced through visual, auditory, tactile, and kinesthetic senses. - A Home Support Packet provides teachers with a letter and accompanying material for each Unit in each Level. - Differentiated instruction is provided for advanced and struggling students, English learners (ELs), and students with a language-based learning disability.
-Suggestions appear in learning activities sections and unit introductions in the Teacher's Manuals, and on the web-based Learning Community. - Fundations provides assessments of student mastery with weekly diagnostic checks and Unit tests.
+- Each Level of Fundations has a Teacher's Manual for its year-long curriculum with a detailed scope and sequence for all Units. - Each day has a lesson plan roadmap with a comprehensive two-page presentation, including a quick-glance for the day's activities and required teacher and student materials. - A companion website provides teachers with additional resources and support, including printable materials, animations and video demonstrations, and discussion boards. - Program manipulatives ensure all skills and concepts are taught and reinforced through visual, auditory, tactile, and kinesthetic senses. - A Home Support Packet provides teachers with a letter and accompanying material for each Unit in each Level. - Differentiated instruction is provided for advanced and struggling students, English learners (ELs), and students with a language-based learning disability.
+Suggestions appear in learning activities sections and Unit introductions in the Teacher's Manual and on the web-based Learning Community. - Fundations provides assessments of student mastery with weekly diagnostic checks and Unit tests.
 At-risk students receiving small-group Tier 2 Fundations are assessed with the Fundations Progress Monitoring Tool, a curriculum-based measurement to monitor progress.